thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 [ ] **Verify that all images/graphics are optimized**

 Media assets can contain a lot of extra metadata and file information that isn't necessary.
 Use the proper tools to remove that data and compress the file down as much as possible.
 Raster images may require creative direction to meet visual needs and performance budgets.

-[ ] **Verify appropriate image formats, according to browser support**

-Not all image formats, e.g. WebP, work in all browsers.
-Make sure that format you are choosing works across the browsers you need to support.

 [ ] **Implement CDN (if applicable)**